Abe92/Brunel-University/Journals/README.md

-This repository contains my list of journals based on where it was obtain.
+This repository contains my list of paper(s) based on where it was obtain.